MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

 <!-- markdownlint-disable MD041 -->

 In the [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=10) you learned how to retrieve files from OneDrive for Business and chats from Microsoft Teams using Microsoft Graph and the *mgt-search-results* component from Microsoft Graph Toolkit.
-You also learned how to send messages to Microsoft Teams Channels.
-In this exercise, you will learn how to retrieve email messages and calendar events from Microsoft Graph and integrate them into the application.
+You also learned how to send messages to Microsoft Teams channels.
+In this exercise, you'll learn how to retrieve email messages and calendar events from Microsoft Graph and integrate them into the application.

 In this exercise, you will: